 Once you send the claim off, the results are out of your hands.
 You’ve completed your side of the work up until this point, so it’s time to see what the payer comes back with.
 There are a few different possibilities at this point.
 A claim will either come back accepted, rejected, or denied.
 If you receive a rejected or denied claim, you’ll have to fix the problem cited as the reason for the error and resubmit.
 If your claim is accepted, the payer will send back a report detailing what they will and won’t pay.

 The final step of medical billing is creating a patient statement.
 If any outstanding balance remains after the payer contributes their portion, the patient will receive a statement for their part of the bill.
 They may also receive an explanation of benefits explaining why some services were covered and others weren’t.

 Ideally you won’t have to do this step regularly, but if a patient is late paying their portion of the bill or hasn’t paid it in full, it’s the biller’s responsibility to follow up and make sure that payment is made.

 Transport your NEMT business to the next level with RouteGenie

 Billing is a huge part of your business, so don’t rely on a faulty process to get the job done.
+Now that you know what medical billing is, it’s time to find out how medical billing software changes your business.
 See how RouteGenie helps with not only your billing responsibilities, but your scheduling, routing, and dispatching work, too.
 Schedule your demo today!